algoadmin1/algo-python/README.md

 ## TODO Items for the Botti Bros

 Will:
-	+ Review logic to deal w/ market timing - we are either pre-market, market open, or market closed.
-Verify Daily Pivot is correct.
 	+ Continue dog-fooding  - use products personally and follow the signals, giving feedback etc

 John: